 Paul says nature teaches us in a present, continuous sense.
 The teaching is “timeless.”
+Unrelated to culture or historical practices.
 And it is non-stop.

 “. . .that if a man wears long hair it is a dishonor to him.”
-He is not breaking a command as such, or coming under condemnation when he wears long hair.
-That is not the point, unless it is tied to effeminate behavior.
+He is not breaking or ignoring a legal code as such when he wears long hair.
+So, you are not “freeing yourself from legalism” or becoming a beacon of “grace” when you wear long hair.
+That is not the point.
 The point?
 It is dishonorable for a man.
-(In case you missed that.
+In case you missed that.
 These are not my words.
-Their address is I Corinthians 11:14.)
+Their address is I Corinthians 11:14.
 I know.
 Some cultures don’t look at it that way.
 But it is not our custom to sidestep the Word of God in favor of a cultural practice if the two are at odds.
 Culture and social custom are not a measuring line for us.
 Unless they are in agreement with the Word.

 I’m aware of the Spartans and the “military prowess” associated with long hair on men.
 (This is no reason to hang up posters of Spartans.)
 And long-haired hunks in movies who break down doors.
-Absalom and Samson (and Nazarites in general) who actually show us that it is not a normal thing for men to wear long hair.
-(It is an exception.)
-And that it has its pitfalls.
+And Absalom and Samson (and Nazarites in general) who actually show us that it is not a normal thing for men to wear long hair (it is an exception) and that it has its pitfalls.

 I’m aware of Alexander the Great, Louis XIV, Charles V. And the “long hair” CDs I enjoy.
 From Beethoven to metal.
 The little rascal ran into a rabbit hole!
 (I’ve gotten off on a rabbit trail.)